 - We cannot schedule shift allocations to take account of the programming of concerts or specific bands.

-- We’ll do our best to ensure couples are allocated duties at the same times but we cannot guarantee this will be possible on every occasion.
+- We’ll do our best to ensure couples are allocated duties at the same times, but we cannot guarantee this will be possible on every occasion.
 Please indicate on your form if you are stewarding with a partner.

 - The form has a table to indicate your availability.
-Please make sure you state the time at which you are ready to start work and the time at which you wish to finish you last duty.
+Please make sure you state the time at which you are ready to start work and the time at which you wish to finish your last duty.
 If you plan to arrive on site at 08:00am, please allow yourself time to set up camp and settle in.
-We will prioritise applications from people who a flexible with their working times.
+We will prioritise applications from people who are flexible with their working times.

 - Please respond promptly to correspondence from the Stewards Coordinator or Steward supervisors.
 We have over sixty individuals to allocate work to and we need to confirm your availability as soon as possible.
 If you are not sure you can volunteer, say so and we can add you to the reserve list.
-You may well still be recruited to act as a stand by for no shows, etc.
+You may well still be recruited to act as a standby for no shows, etc.

-Please note all applications for stewarding must be submitted on the appropriate form which you can download via the links below.
+Please note all applications for stewarding must be submitted on the appropriate form, which you can download via the links below.

 Apply to be a volunteer